aframson/RGT-AI-DOCCHAT-ASSISTANCE/Readme.md

 ```

+> NOTE : Re-launch your terminal after you install the dependencies before lanching the server

 **Set environment variables**: i have organized this in a folder called Config

 > locate the .env file in the Backend Directory and add your OpenAI API key